-- With a documentary letter of credit, you have the certainty that you will receive your payment other than in the case of documentary collection.
+- With a documentary letter of credit, you have the certainty that you will receive your payment as long as you submit the required documentation.

-- You acquire your payment from the bank, not from the customer.
+- You acquire payment from the bank, not from the customer.

 - The receivable may be sold, which enables you to get your money immediately.

 - Thanks to this high-quality payment securing, you - as the customer - can attain more favourable price conditions.